-Thank you for taking part in the READY study.
+If you have recently taken part in the READY study, thank you.
 We hope that you have found it interesting and have not been upset by any of the topics discussed.
-However, if you have found any part of this experience to be distressing and you wish to speak to one of the researchers, please contact Claire Dodds, one of our study co-ordinators, in the first instance.
-She is able to discuss anything you wish in BSL or spoken English or suggest you chat to another member of the study team if they are more appropriate.
+However, if you have found any part of this experience to be distressing and you wish to speak to one of the researchers, please contact Claire Dodds, one of our study co-ordinators, or Alys Young, our study lead.
+Alys and Claire are both able to discuss anything you wish in BSL or spoken English, or suggest you chat to another member of the study team if that is more appropriate.

 There are also a number of organisations that you can contact for support which are separate from the READY study if you need to:

 Video: You can speak to a counsellor in BSL via a SignVideo interpreter if you have a webcam.
-Click on this link and then follow the instructions in the ‘Chat or sign to a counsellor’ section to connect using SignVideo.
-The service is free and is open Monday to Friday, 8am-8pm; Saturdays, 8am-1pm.
+Follow this link and then follow the instructions in the ‘Chat or sign to a counsellor’ section to connect using SignVideo.
+The service is free and is open Monday to Friday, 9am – 8pm; Saturdays, 9am – 1pm.

 Email:You can send an email and Childline will reply (usually within 24 hours).